 There is a study leave allowance of 30 days per year (per whole time equivalent).
+Courses need to be approved by the ES/TPD.
 This is inclusive of the days for the academic programme (usually 13-15 days are needed for this).
 A training budget is available and study leave budgets are now held by the Deanery, although you should apply for study leave from your employing Trust.
 In addition there are a number of locally available courses with reduced fees for trainees.

 There are various local training courses, including a Foundation Course in Family Therapy, run jointly by Plymouth Psychotherapy Services, Plymouth University Clinical Psychology Teaching Unit and CAMHS.

 In addition the Professional Skills Course, currently highly regarded by trainees and free of charge, runs over 5 days and includes modules on leadership, innovation and quality improvement.
 This is funded by HEESW (formally known as the Deanery).

 Applications for study leave should be discussed with your educational supervisor in the first instance, and there are Trust specific forms for applying for leave.
 The E Portfolio has a section to document the courses you have attended during your training.